289 Healthcare Provider jobs in the United Kingdom

 full-time

-• Provide expert clinical leadership and guidance to a multidisciplinary team of mental health professionals.
+• Provide clinical leadership and direct supervision to a team of mental health professionals (e.g., therapists, counselors, support workers).

-• Liaise with external agencies, stakeholders, and referrers to ensure seamless care coordination.
+• Liaise with external agencies, GPs, and other healthcare providers to facilitate integrated care.

 Qualifications:

-• Significant post-qualification experience in a clinical mental health setting, with at least 3 years in a leadership or supervisory role.
+• Significant post-qualification experience in a mental health setting, with proven leadership capabilities.

 This advertiser has chosen not to accept applicants from your region.